 It is important to let the person know that you are contacting them because of some concern or dissatisfaction.
-Remember that the other person may have no idea that there was a problem and may need time to look into it before they can respond to your concerns.
+Remember that the other person may have no idea that there was a problem and may need time to look into your concerns before they can respond.

 Before you contact the health service provider, be clear about what issues and concerns you have.
 You may want to write them down, as it will help you to clarify your concerns and you will not forget to raise any of them.
 The following questions may guide you.